 We are assuming that the team is using story points here.

 Some myths about velocity

 2. A team having a better run rate is a better team

 3. Since some team last year delivered at a certain velocity, this new team will also deliver at the same velocity

 4 Velocity can be a predictable measure sprint after sprint even if we keep moving team members in and out.

 I have seen many team members mindlessly argue over the effectiveness of velocity and end up wasting valuable time.

-In fact in the beginning in 2005 ,as a developer I would not see the point of such calculations.
-After a while I got used to this and stopped worrying about such metrics and just focused on writing clean code.
+In fact in the beginning in 2005, as a developer, I would not see the point of such calculations.
+After a while, I got used to this and stopped worrying about such metrics and just focused on writing clean code.

-Also velocity as a measure only works well with teams that tend to practice Scrum and not as much with Kanban or XP teams.
+Also, velocity as a measure only works well with teams that tend to practice Scrum and not as much with Kanban or XP teams.

-This metric is not as important as number of automated unit test or number of production bug in the system.
+This metric is not as important as a number of automated unit test or number of production bug in the system.